rockero-cz/rockero-wiki/en/architecture.md

 Method name with singular model name and with “Request” suffix (`StoreUserRequest`, `StoreProductRequest`, `UpdateCategoryRequest`...)

+# Configuration

+Configurations are always stored in the `config` directory.

+> **Pro tip:** You should never access the `env()` method directly in application.
+You should use it only in configuration files and access it by `config()` method.

+## Best practices

+- Custom application settings should be stored in `project.php`.
+- API keys of 3rd party services should be stored in `services.php`.

 # Action

 Actions are classes responsible for only one single task.
 Code is cleaner and simpler.